 SuperMap iPortal built-in service proxy configuration |

 The built-in service proxy of SuperMap iPortal refers to the service proxy function that comes with the iPortal product package, which is enabled by default.
 Besides, iPortal also provides a variety of optional function extension configurations, including: service access statistics , use the HTTPS protocol to enable the service proxy, and the service proxy caching functions.
 To make the service proxy performance better, it is recommended that you use MySQL/Oracle/PostgreSQL database to store portal data.
-For database configuration, please refer to: database configuration.
+For database configuration, please refer to: database

-As the iPortal portal administrator, you can set the service proxy related configuration through the
+As the iPortal portal administrator, you can set the service proxy related configuration through the sub-node element in the iportal.xml file in the %SuperMap iPortal_HOME%/webapps/iportal/WEB-INF directory.
+For details, please refer to: iPortal configuration file description.

 Example: